Many people think of dehydration and freeze-drying as the same thing. Actually, they are not. They are very different from each other.

 Shelf life

 Moisture removal rate directly affects shelf life.
 Dehydrated foods such as dried fruits, vegetables, and powders have a shelf life of approximately 15-20 years; dehydrated foods such as honey, sugar, salt, durum wheat, and oats have a shelf life that can extend to 30+ years.
-On the other hand, frozen dehydrated foods have a much longer shelf life, such as dried fruits and vegetables that can last 25-30 years.
+On the other hand, frozen dehydrated foods have a much longer shelf life, such as dried fruits and vegetables can last 25-30 years.

 Nutritional Composition

-Freeze-drying retains most vitamins and minerals, according to a study by the American Institutes of Health.
+Freeze drying retains most vitamins and minerals, according to a study by the American Institutes of Health.
 However, compared to fresh fruits and vegetables, freeze-dried foods lack some vitamins, such as vitamin C, which breaks down more quickly.

 Dehydration does not alter food fiber or iron content.
 However, dehydration breaks down vitamins and minerals during the preservation process, so the nutritional value is not as good as freeze-dried foods.
 Dehydration tends to cause loss of vitamins A and C, niacin, riboflavin, and thiamin.